 Follow Up with Customers with Good Empathy Statements

 One of the key aspects of customer service is following up with customers.
-When you make follow up, it helps to comfort them with the knowledge that their issue is being treated.
+When you make follow-ups, it helps to comfort them with the knowledge that their issue is being treated.
 The customers are updated about the process and they stay positive about the whole circumstance.

 19. “I will get in touch with you we have the latest update”

-When you make such commitment to customers, make sure that you keep your words as it helps to establish trust between the company and the customer.
+When you make such a commitment to customers, make sure that you keep your word as it helps to establish trust between the company and the customer.

 20. “We assure you to fix your issue.
 You enjoy your holidays.
 I will contact you shortly”